Photographer: Paul Grendon

-Richard Rive’s 1986 novel, Buckingham Palace, District Six, depicts life and characters in District Six during the 1950s and 60s, and shows their responses to the devastating removals under the Group Areas Act.
+Richard Rive’s 1986 novel, Buckingham Palace, District Six, depicts life and characters in District Six during the 1950s and 60s.
+It depicts their responses to the devastating removals under the Group Areas Act.

-This truly sad, angry, nostalgic, yet sometimes funny novel formed the basis of the Buckingham Palace exhibition that was open to the public from March 1998 until May 2000.
-The exhibition opened at the Museum's Buitenkant Street premises on 24 March 1998, and was relocated to the Moravian Chapel in District Six at the end of December of the same year while the Buitenkant Street premises underwent restoration.
+This truly sad, angry, nostalgic, yet sometimes funny novel formed the basis of the Buckingham Palace Exhibition that was open to the public from March 1998 until May 2000.
+The exhibition opened at the Museum’s Buitenkant Street premises on 24 March

-The Buckingham Palace exhibition was a tremendous success with both teachers and learners.
-The novel formed part of the school curriculum, and the exhibition was the Museum’s first focused attempt to fulfill an educational need.
-The project grew out of the demand by learners and teachers for information about District Six and the novel.
+The exhibition was a tremendous success with both teachers and learners.
+The novel formed part of the school curriculum, and the exhibition was the Museum’s first focused attempt to fulfill an educational curricular need.